krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_solution_pipeline.md

-# Dynamic programming problem-solving approach
+# Dynamic Programming Problem-Solving Approach

 The previous two sections introduced the main characteristics of dynamic programming problems.
 Next, let us explore two more practical issues together.

 1. How to determine whether a problem is a dynamic programming problem?
 2. What is the complete process for solving a dynamic programming problem, and where should we start?

-## Problem determination
+## Problem Determination

 Generally speaking, if a problem contains overlapping subproblems, optimal substructure, and satisfies no aftereffects, then it is usually suitable for solving with dynamic programming.
 However, it is difficult to directly extract these characteristics from the problem description.
 Therefore, we usually relax the conditions and **first observe whether the problem is suitable for solving with backtracking (exhaustive search)**.